practicingruby/practicing-ruby-paid/posts/v7/005-low-level.md

 When a program is loaded into memory, there is nothing special about the way it is stored, it's just like any other data.
-In a real 6502 processer, the "Program Counter" register is used to store the address of the next instruction to be run, and that address is used to read an opcode from memory.
+In a real 6502 processer, a register is used to store the address of the next instruction to be run, and that address is used to read an opcode from memory.
 In our simulator, we can let the `Storage` class keep track of this number for us, incrementing it whenever we call